 Sapiens, by Yuval Harari, a look at both the past and future of humanity, covering many issues vital to choosing a problem, such as whether life has improved over time, which ideologies dominate our thinking, and which trends might be most important in the next century.

-Radical Empathy, an essay by Holden Karnofsky from the Open Philanthropy Project, about how expanding the scope of who we care about is a crucial issue in choosing a problem.
+Radical Empathy, an essay by Holden Karnofsky from Open Philanthropy, about how expanding the scope of who we care about is a crucial issue in choosing a problem.
 (For more on this topic, also see The Expanding Circle by Peter Singer.)

 On Caring, an essay by Nate Soares, argues we’re bad at intuitively conceiving of large numbers, which means our intuitions lead us astray when trying to do good.